“Sometimes the poorest man leaves his children the richest inheritance.” -Ruth E. Renkel

 7. The Good Humor Man

 A great dad has fun with his kids.
 They joke, they laugh, they play, and they hug.
 No need to be a world-class comedian.
 To your kids, Dad, even when you’re not funny, it’s still comical.
 Joking around with Dad is great fun for all children.
 Let them.
 Of course, there is a level of respect that should be maintained, but other than that, let yourself be teased occasionally.
 They love it.
 They love you.
+Want to laugh more?
+Try out these 130 riddles on your kids.

 8. The Educator